grantcarthew/start-prototype/docs/design/design-records/dr-019-task-loading.md

 Executing...
 ```

-**Use case:** If repository contains malicious `.start/config.toml` with suspicious task, user sees it's from local config and can stop execution.
+Use case: If repository contains malicious `.start/tasks.toml` with suspicious task, user sees it's from local config and can stop execution.

-## Task Listing (start config task list)
+## Task Listing

-Show all three sources:
+Show configured tasks with source indicators:

 ```
 Configured tasks: